 Yum cha isn't just about the food, so the tea drinking side to this meal of smaller bites will be covered with tea cocktails.
-Green tea will accompany sloe gin, elderflower and lemon; Turkish sour cherry iced tea will get spikes with rye; and they'll be making a hot buttered chai with rum.
+Green tea will accompany sloe gin, elderflower and lemon; Turkish sour cherry iced tea will get spikes with rye; and they're making a hot buttered chai with rum.

 You can order as much or as little as you'd like over the month, but if you'd like one of everything they have an 11-dish tasting menu for $53.